 Pediatric Dentistry Collaboration & Outreach

 The Department of Pediatric Dentistry has an outreach clinic in the lower level of the Muscatine Center for Social Action (MCSA) building in Muscatine Iowa.
-Staffed by department faculty, residents, staff members and fourth year dental students, the clinic is open on Tuesdays and Thursdays.
-The target population for the clinic is the “unserved” or “underserved” children, aged 0 to 12, residing in Muscatine and Louisa counties.
-These children cannot access dental care in private offices for a number of reasons:
+Staffed by department faculty, residents, staff members, and fourth-year dental students, the clinic is open on Tuesdays and Thursdays.
+The target population for the clinic is the “unserved” or “underserved” children.

 The clinic offers primary dental care to children regardless of insurance status or income.
 It accepts Medicaid payments and offers sliding fee adjustments to uninsured, underinsured or undocumented families as needed.
 The clinic is a collaborative effort of MCSA, the College of Dentistry and the Muscatine Health Support Foundation.
 To schedule an appointment, call 563-263-0895.